somu5an/accounting101.github.io/_posts/2021-10-04-Debit-Credit-Its-All-About-Trust.md

 Congratulations, you have just made your very first accounting entry!

 Let’s suppose, the owner wanted to sell more bananas but didn't have the money to add more capital.
 He went to a neighbor and borrowed $50.
-Here's our record of the additional $50 cash entrusted to you:
+Here's a record of the additional $50 cash entrusted to you:

 | Entry (2) |              |     |
 | --------- | ------------ | --- |